 The Web interface password must be entered on any connecting device.
-When this image appears on your screen, ignore User Name: and enter the password into the Password: field, then click OK.
+When this image appears on your screen, ignore

 Authentication n Required X

 ? http://192.168.0.100 is requesting your username and password.
 The site says: "Protected"

 User Name:

-Password: ••••••
+Password: •••••

 OK Cancel